Diving in Raja Ampat

 Watch out for the yellowtail coris, Jansen's wrasse, brown-banded butterflyfish and sweetlips.
 On the sandy bottom, take a good luck through the rubble as you may be lucky to find red octopus, mantis shrimps, or, more rarely, the rather cryptic mimic octopus.

 There is also lot of healthy hard coral in the crevices in which lurk giant and white-eyed morays, gaping ominously.
 In the blue, big schools of yellow fin fusiliers swirl back and forth amongst the hunting Spanish mackerel and round batfish.
-At night, you will be fascinated by the fact that there is a different type of crab around every corner: decorator crabs, hermit crabs, spider crabs and countless coral crabs and lobsters.
+On night dives, you will be fascinated by the fact that there seems to be a different type of crab around every corner: decorator crabs, hermit crabs, spider crabs and countless coral crabs and lobsters.

 Towards the end of the dive, in the shallow area, you can marvel at the pristine brain corals and table corals, as healthy as you will ever see.
 As you finish your safety stop you can scour the many anemones for spine-cheek anemonefish.

 Manta Ridge - With a name like 'Manta Ridge' you'd really only be expecting to see one creature here, and you'd not be disappointed.
 Every dive at this popular cleaning station is blessed by the appearance of from 5 up to 30 manta rays.
-You can see manta rays at several of the Raja Ampat sites, but this is the premiere place to see them reliably and in large numbers.
+You can see manta rays at several places in the Raja Ampat islands, but this is the premiere place to see them reliably and in large numbers.

 Manta Ridge is located equidistant from Mansuar Island and Airborei Island to the west northwest, to the south of Waigeo Island.
 You enter the water to the southwest of the smallest island imaginable - a few metres of sand protruding just centimetres above the open ocean's calm surface.
 You then follow the reef slope west until you hit the 'S' bend in the reef, and this is where the real action starts.